Solefield Review

 USP & QUIRKS

-From the schools’ founding days in 1948 when Mr Edwards (the first Headmaster) lived in the top room of the school, cooked for the boys and taught them in lessons, the school has retained its family feel.
+From the schools’ founding days in 1948 when Mr Edwards (the first Headmaster) lived in the top room of the school, cooked for the pupils and taught them in lessons, the school has retained its family feel.

 WRAP AROUND CARE